Hank Greenberg: Career overall

+In 23 World Series games, Greenberg batted .318 (27-for-85) with 17 runs scored, 7 doubles, 2 triples, 5 home runs, 22 RBI and 13 walks.

 Antisemitism

 During his career, Greenberg faced a number of antisemitic incidents, racial slurs from both spectators and opposing players.
 Other players sometimes stared because they had never before seen a Jew.
 According to sportswriter Ross Newhan, Greenberg may have encountered more bigotry over his career than any player other than Jackie Robinson.
 Greenberg sometimes retaliated against the racial attacks, once going into the Chicago White Sox clubhouse and challenging manager Jimmy Dykes to a fight.
 On another occasion he called out the entire Yankees team, daring the perpetrator to reveal himself.

 In the 1935 World Series, umpire George Moriarty warned three Chicago Cubs players to stop yelling antisemitic slurs at Greenberg and eventually cleared the players from the Cubs bench.
 Moriarty was disciplined for this action by then-commissioner Kenesaw Mountain Landis.

 Greenberg initially resented being singled out as a Jewish ballplayer and, unlike his parents, was not a particularly observant Jew.
 However, he later accepted his place in baseball, saying:

 When I was playing, I used to resent being singled out as a Jewish ballplayer.
 I wanted to be known as a great ballplayer, period.
 I'm not sure why or when I changed, because I'm still not a particularly religious person.
 Lately, though, I find myself wanting to be remembered not only as a great ballplayer, but even more as a great Jewish ballplayer.

 In his autobiography, Greenberg wrote that he used the antisemitism that he faced as a source of motivation.
 At and towering above his contemporaries, he disproved the commonly held stereotype that Jews were not athletic and did not belong in sports.
 His decision to not play on Yom Kippur at a time of rampant antisemitism in the United States, and around the world, was significant and made him a hero in the American Jewish community.
 Sandy Koufax, who did not play in Game 1 of the 1965 World Series because it fell on Yom Kippur, has often pointed out that his decision to not play was not unprecedented: "Hank Greenberg did it first."